This procedure provides guidance on identifying boundwith records in Alma.

 Alma online help shows that the 774 $w subfield is included in the All Titles Other System Number index.
 Create an All Titles set where All titles (Other System Number contains exact phrase starting with “99”).
 Save the resulting set with a distinctive name (e.g., “Boundwiths Step 1”).

 Export the set of bib records created in step 1.

-When the job has completed, go to the job history tab (in Monitor Jobs), and on the line for your export job, select Actions -> Report.
+When the job has been completed, go to Monitor Jobs > Job History, and on the line for your export job, select Actions > Report.
 The report will have a hyperlink with a file name something like “BIBLIOGRAPHIC_8987926080001453_1.mrc”.
-Click on the file name link and on the next screen select Actions -> Download and save the file of bib records on your computer.
+Click on the file name link and on the next screen select Actions > Download and save the file of bib records on your computer.

 Extract the bib records that contain 774 $w subfields from the file downloaded in step 2.

 Finally, you need the convert the MarcEdit ‘.mrk’ file to a ‘.mrc’ MARC file.
-Go to MARC Tools (the big icon – not the top row), choose MarcMaker, select the file you just created as the input file (it will have a ‘.mrk’ extension), select the output file and allow MarcEdit to fill in the output file name, and click on the ‘Execute’ button.
+Go to MARC Tools (the big icon – not the top row), choose MarcMaker, select the file you just created as the input file (it will have a ‘.mrk’ extension), select the output file, and allow MarcEdit to fill in the output file name.
+Then click on the Execute button.